Holmusk/elm-street/README.md

    ```
    > **NOTE:** This requires extensions `-XDerivingStrategies`, `-XDeriveGeneric`, `-XDeriveAnyClass`.

-   Alternatively you can use `-XDerivingVia` to remove some boilerplate:
+   Alternatively you can use `-XDerivingVia` to remove some boilerplate (available since GHC 8.6.1):
    ```haskell
    import Elm (Elm, ElmStreet (..))